roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-14 ****** byJust_Plain_Bob© To be continued…
+To be continued…

+===

- ****** The Wedding Planner Ch.
-15 ****** byJust_Plain_Bob© Monday was a slow day and it was going to be a slow week.
+Monday was a slow day and it was going to be a slow week.
 There were no weddings scheduled for the weekend and only three events were going to be held in the ballrooms or conference rooms.
 At ten Pam called her and invited her to lunch and at eleven-thirty she slid onto the seat across from Pam in the booth.
 After they had ordered Pam said:

  "Well, we had our talk for all the good it did."